• Skip to primary navigation

 overhead shot of the pickled turnips.

 Middle Eastern and Mediterranean cuisines use pickles and condiments in many different ways.
-We love our torshi (Persian pickles), quick pickled cabbage, preserved lemons and of course, our pickled turnips.
-If you've tried chicken shawarma, shish tawook or shish kabab, you know they're best served in a pita wrap with some toum and pink pickled turnips!
+We love our torshi (Persian pickles), quick pickled cabbage, pickled red onion, preserved lemons and of course, our pickled turnips.
 You can make these pickled at home with a handful of ingredients and enjoy them in so many ways.

 Lebanese pickled turnips are crunchy, sour, slightly hot and so easy to make.
 You need a few turnips (which are naturally white), some beets (for the color), a quick brine and 10 minutes on your hands to make these refrigerated pickles.

-It only takes a few minutes to prepare this recipe and you can keep it in the fridge and enjoy the pink turnips with in your sandwiches, wraps, salads and mezze platters.
+It only takes a few minutes to prepare this recipe and you can keep it in the fridge for a while.
+If you’ve tried chicken shawarma, shish tawook or shish kabab, you know they’re best served in a pita wrap with some toum and pink pickled turnips!

 As humble and simple as turnips may look, they come with many benefits.
 Here are some to name a few: